Claudia Lee Hae-in: Awards and recognitions

+In recent years, Lee has been regarded as Korea's likely candidate for the Nobel Prize in Literature, along with the authors Ko Un, Kim Hyesoon and Hwang Sok-yong.

 Publications

 From an early age, Lee Hae-in was passionate about writing and as a Catholic nun explored the significant connections between poetry and spirituality.
-She has published 17 collections of poetry and 12 books on essays, which are included in high school textbooks.
+She has published 18 collections of poetry, 12 books on essays and 6 anthologies of her poems, which are included in high school textbooks.